Accessibility links

 • High Rep: The user has submitted multiple comments that were upvoted.

-• New Commenter: The user has not submitted any previous comments on your website.
+• New Commenter: The user has not submitted any previous comments on your site.

 • Guest: The user is a guest without a registered Disqus account.